It was the Great Smoky Mountains that turned Sevier County into a tourist mecca.

 As it turns out, there’s only so much nature one Midwestern family can absorb before they need a different level of stimuli.

 Let’s call it the Hee Haw effect.
-If the people paying the bills wanted cornpone and banjo music, by God that’s what the good people of Sevier County were gonna give them.
+If the people paying the bills wanted cornpone and banjo music, then that’s what the good people of Sevier County were gonna give them.

 6. The Titanic Museum in Pigeon Forge

 Somewhere, someone said, “Hey people really, really liked that movie.
-We should invest millions into a multiple of maritime-themed museums and place them hundreds of miles inland.”
+We should invest millions into multiple maritime-themed museums and place them hundreds of miles inland.”